-The media support of Safari makes it as easy for websites to deliver videos with high-quality rich media as they display images.
-The media also presents an API, that allows developers to create firm controls that are similar to the style of a web’s page.
+The media support of the Safari web browser makes it as easy for websites to deliver videos with high-quality rich media as they display images.
+The media also presents an API, that allows developers to create firm controls that are similar to the style of a web page.
 Safari supports built-in closed caption for HTML5 Video.

 If a web page has included a closed caption, you can simply turn that on by clicking the CC button in the video controls.

-You are moving to the features for customization.
-Safari allows you to personalize your toolbar, resize it, and change the fonts.
+Now, we are moving to the features for customization.
+Safari Browser allows you to personalize your toolbar, resize it, and change the fonts.

-Safari makes it easy for you to shop online.
+Safari web browser makes it easy for you to shop online.
 With a built-in Apple Pay feature.
-You can pay without entering payment, shipping, or contact information on Mac, iPhone, or iPad.
-And the transition is confirmed with a passcode, fingerprints.
-Moreover, Apple Pay is definitely more secure than paying with your credit and debit card.
+You can pay without entering payment, shipping, or contact information on Mac, iPhone, or iPad and the transition is confirmed with a passcode, fingerprints.
+Moreover, Apple Pay is more secure than paying with your credit and debit card.

 You can view your browser history, as well as the content that you read.
-Safari not only stores the site’s link but also it’s content.
+Safari Browser not only stores the site’s link but also its content.
 If you don’t want the browser to store your browsing data, you can enable private browsing.
 It allows you to surf the web, and your information such as passwords, cache, visit history will be destroyed after exit.
-Other useful features serve the purpose of easy synchronization between devices, automatically filling out forms, download manager, and more.
+Other useful features serve the purpose of easy synch between devices, automatically filling out forms, download manager, and more.

 Speed and Performance

-On account of you guys, I tested the Speed of Safari and compared it with other browsers.
-I concluded that sometimes Safari is that a tortoise who wins the race, and sometimes it’s a lazy rabbit.
+On account of you guys, I tested the Speed of the Safari Browser and compared it with other browsers.
+I concluded that sometimes Safari is that tortoise who wins the race, and sometimes it’s a lazy rabbit.